 I earned a masters degree in mathematics from UNL in 2015 and a bachelor's degree in pure mathematics from Youngstown State University in 2013.

-I am teaching Math 101 College Algebra during the Spring 2018 semester.
+I am teaching Math 104 Applied/Business Calculus during the Summer 2018 first session.
 (Students, please note that all course materials and policies are available on Canvas.)
 Below is a list of courses I have taught during my time at UNL.

 As an instructor of record, I have taught: